Meliodass07/Meliodass/README.md

 Hi there !
 I'm a French developer who loves coding and drawing !

 🔭 I’m currently working on ...
-A module to facilitate the use of PostgreSQL.
-A module to add effects to your pretty pictures.
+My website : https://nepaoxydev.github.io/.
+And to make an anime like a manga animation.

 🏆 My most famous project ...
-A music Discord bot !
-And to make an animation like a manga.
+Is to make an animation like a manga.

 A simple template to be able to create your own things.
 With all the necessary functions, frequently updated.

-Visit the project right here.
+Visit the project right here https://github.com/NepaoxyDev?tab=repositories.

 🏓 Need help ?
-Join the support server by clicking here.
+Join the support server by clicking here : https://discord.gg/d9Aftzckm7.